Algonquin Hotel: Algonquin Round Table

 The Algonquin Round Table met at the hotel's Rose Room, "a place where a lot of slang, phrases and attitudes were shaped".
 The group originated from a practical joke by theatrical press agent John Peter Toohey, who in June 1919 organized a luncheon to poke fun at drama critic Alexander Woollcott.
 Initially known as the Luigi Board, after a waiter at the hotel, the group later evolved into a group of journalists, authors, publicists, and actors who gathered over lunch in the main dining room.
 The Round Table's members referred to themselves as the Vicious Circle and met almost daily for nearly ten years.
-Its core members included Franklin P. Adams, Robert Benchley, George S. Kaufman, and Dorothy Parker, as well as Woollcott and Edna Ferber.
-Playwright George Bernard Shaw, actress Fanny Brice, comedian Groucho Marx, and composer Irving Berlin were among the many people who wanted to eat lunch with the club.
+Its core members included Dorothy Parker, Franklin P. Adams, Robert Benchley, George S. Kaufman and Harpo Marx, as well as Woollcott and Edna Ferber.
+Playwright George Bernard Shaw, actress Fanny Brice, and composer Irving Berlin were among the many people who vied for invitations to eat lunch with the club.

 Frank Case sent plates of "olives, popovers and celery sticks" to the Round Table's members so they would not starve.
 Case's daughter Margaret wrote: "First, the people who sat at the Round Table were interesting people whose doings and sayings caught and held public attention; and secondly, they were as brave, mentally, as any dashing medieval cavalier was physically brave."
 The Round Table had a reputation for being witty, although the extent of the group's wit may have been exaggerated.
 Two members of the club, Harold Ross and Jane Grant, founded The New Yorker magazine.
 In celebration of this, modern hotel guests receive free copies of The New Yorker.

 The group sat at a 15-seat round table, but it is unknown where the original round table was relocated after the Round Table club was disbanded.
 By the late 1990s, all the tables in the Rose Room were square.
 The Rose Room was demolished in 1998 to make way for an expansion of the lobby.
 During that project, the hotel's then-owner Camberley Hotel Group added a circular table in the lobby, a homage to the former luncheon group.
 Hotel guests could reserve the round table; the other tables in the lobby could be used without reservation.
 The rebuilt round table was relocated to an alcove adjacent to the Blue Bar in 2022.